rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/_index.md

 >
 >- Each cluster role listed above, including `Owner` and `Member`, is comprised of multiple rules granting access to various resources.
 You can view the roles and their rules on the Global > Security > Roles page.
 >- When viewing the resources associated with default roles created by Rancher, if there are multiple Kuberenetes API resources on one line item, the resource will have `(Custom)` appended to it.
 These are not custom resources but just an indication that there are multiple Kubernetes API resources as one resource.
+>- The `Manage Cluster Members` role allows the user to manage any members of the cluster **and** grant them any cluster scoped role regardless of their access to the cluster resources.
+Be cautious when assigning this role out individually.

 ### Project Roles